(UPDATED 3/6/2020) The 33rd Street Bistro will close its doors at its 33rd Street location in East Sacramento on Sunday, March 8. See Update below.

 Description and review of brunch at the 33rd Street Bistro, a popular long-time East Sacramento restaurant.

 A friend and I recently enjoyed brunch at the 33rd Street Bistro.
 Our original plan had been brunch at Bacon and Butter, but we did not want to wait an hour before being seated as it was already after noon.
 So we headed to 33rd Street Bistro – a popular breakfast and brunch spot in East Sacramento.

 The 33rd Street Bistro parking lot was full, but we found parking on a nearby side street.
 We only had about a five minute wait, and we were offered the choice of dining inside or outside.
 We chose to sit outside on the patio as the sun was shining and it was a beautiful spring-like day.

 SacramentoRevealed.com – All Things Sacramento (from a personal perspective)

 The 33rd Street Bistro breakfast/brunch menu has a great selection of diverse choices, and several dishes appealed to me.
 I recalled really enjoying the Northwest Scramble (eggs, dill, wood roasted salmon, swiss and cheddar cheese, sour cream, tomatoes, green onions) ($14.95) previously, but I was up for trying something new.

-We each ordered an orange mimosa, and my friend later ordered a Bistro Bloody Mary (absolut vodka, secret house-made bloody mary mix) ($9).
+After that, we each ordered an orange mimosa, and my friend later ordered a Bistro Bloody Mary (absolut vodka, secret house-made bloody mary mix) ($9).

 My friend ordered the Lemon Ricotta Pancakes (with honey butter and maple syrup) ($11.95), and I opted for the Breakfast Quesadilla (scrambled egg, chorizo sausage, black beans, cheddar and pepper jack cheese, vera cruz salsa, avocado cream) ($13.95).